 3. Client Advocacy

 To help ensure a smooth transition during change, conduct research via client focus groups and use data to segment your audiences.
-Managing your rollout by segment, including communicating via their preferred channels, can help minimize attrition and reduce support calls, while improving customer satisfaction.
+Then tailor your communications by segment and use their preferred channels.
+It can help improve client satisfaction, minimize attrition, and reduce support calls.

 4. Client Experience